Suicide prevention in Staffordshire

 In Staffordshire suicides make up around 1% of all deaths.
 They are the second most common cause of death among young people aged 16-24.
 They are also the third most common cause of death in people aged 25-49.

-In order to ensure that we’re doing everything we can to prevent incidents of suicide and self-harm amongst the citizens of Staffordshire, we have developed the strategy below:
+In order to ensure that we’re doing everything we can to prevent incidents of suicide and self-harm amongst the citizens of Staffordshire, we have developed this strategy.

 What are the aims of this strategy?

 We want a multi-agency approach that will reduce the suicide rate and better support those affected by suicide in Staffordshire.
 To achieve this we have the following objectives:

 - To implement the local elements of the national suicide prevention strategy.

 - To promote a life course approach to suicide prevention, better understanding the circumstances that might prompt people to desperate measures and to recognise the key risk groups for Staffordshire.

 - To provide a shared and valid baseline for measuring improvement in reducing suicide rates.

 - To address the Staffordshire Children’s Board serious case review recommendation regarding reducing suicide and self-harm in adolescents.

 - To work across partners and with stakeholders to better understand effective interventions that will improve the current provision of services.

 - To influence the commissioning intentions of local commissioners to address any identified gaps.